 - Get Networking

-Networking is a fundamental new business engine.
+Networking is a fundamentally new business engine.
 They say it’s not what you know…Whilst you definitely need to be selective in terms of your choice of group or event, you have to get out and meet people.
 It’s not the people you know that counts, it’s who they know.
-I like the concept from BNI of ‘Givers Gain’ and you therefore need to be prepared to help others.
+I like the concept from BNI of ‘Givers Gain’ and you, therefore, need to be prepared to help others.
 There are inevitably lots of local networking events and you need to take care not to be a busy fool.
-However, a balanced networking strategy is key to success.
+However, a balanced networking strategy is a key to success.
 Work out which events suit your business and make a plan to join some groups for 2013.

 - Get on the phone